 While any performer can experience stage fright, the condition can be particularly crippling for singers as it can cause: a dry throat, throat tightness, difficulty breathing, uncontrollable shaking, nausea, vomiting and memory blanks.

-If you’ve experienced any of these symptoms and want to find out more about the condition and how it affects singers then CLICK HERE to join the iSing Tribe membership.
-This will give you access to watch the webinar to learn some tools and tricks to help you manage it.
-This webinar is available in both the free and paid membership.
+If you’ve experienced any of these symptoms and want to find out more about the condition and how it affects singers then watch the replay of the Help!
+Think I Have Stage Fright webinar Line Hilton presented to learn some tools and tricks to help you manage it.